Kudjo-Grand/ShowHide/README.md

 The last known version was ShowHide 2.2, which is hosted here.

+It is a single executable, portable (no dependencies), and has a system tray control panel that allows the user to do several things, such as:
+- choose if it starts with Windows
+- select a HotKey that can be used to toggle Show/Hide of desktop icons
+- disable/enable ShowHide

+Double-clicking the system tray icon will:
+- toggle Show/Hide of desktop icons
+- change the system tray icon to reflect if icons are currently being Shown or Hidden

 If anyone can reverse engineer this excellent work, we can build on it and keep it current and free like it was before.